 Also, make sure that the blade is always sharp.
 Using a dull blade can be dangerous as it will require that you exert more pressure as you carve.
 Keep the blade away from children and anyone who may not know how to use it.
 You can ensure that it always stays in a hidden place rather than being left out in the open.

 Who is this product ideal for?

 This knife is best used in the hands of an experienced carver.
 Carving out intricate details or sculpting is not something a beginner can master immediately.

 - It is portable

 - It is accurate and precise, making it easy to carve out geometric shapes and patterns.

 - It can be used on both hard and softwood.

 - It does not have a protective sheath for the blade.

 When looking to carve intricate fine details such as geometric shapes, you must get a carving knife up for the task.
-The C11 knife for geometric wood carving is designed specifically to deal with special shapes and ensure that the cuts are accurate.
+The C11 knife for geometric wood carving can deal with special shapes and ensure accurate cuts.
 We recommend buying this knife from Beaver craft, and you will not be sorry.
 Happy shopping!
 See the Beavercraft C15 Review.

 - The Ultimate Guide to Finding the Best Bench Grinders for Your Workshop - September 29, 2023